syediu/SynTrajGen/README.md

 ### About This Repo

-This repository contains the official implementation and dataset for the paper "SynTrajGen: A Synthetic Trajectory Generator for Non-Cooperative Dynamic Obstacles in UAV Navigation".
+This repository contains the official implementation and dataset for the paper "SynTraG: A Synthetic Trajectory Generator for Non-Cooperative Dynamic Obstacles in UAV Navigation".

-SynTrajGen is a parametric tool designed to generate diverse, 3D trajectories to train and benchmark forecasting models for UAV collision avoidance.
+SynTraG is a parametric tool designed to generate diverse, 3D trajectories to train and benchmark forecasting models for UAV collision avoidance.

 Below is an example trajectories for a few samples:
 ![Trajectory Examples](media/trajectories_1x4.png)